2016 NRL Grand Final: Post match

-The Sharks players began running around the ground to celebrate, with Gallen embracing a very emotional former Sharks player Andrew Ettinghausen, with this image becoming an iconic moment in NRL history.
+The Sharks players began running around the ground to celebrate, with Gallen embracing a very emotional former Sharks player Andrew Ettinghausen.

 Luke Lewis was presented with the Clive Churchill Medal becoming the first Cronulla player in history to win the award, for his defensive game, running 128 metres and taking 21 tackles.
 There was debate as to whether him or Fifita, who scored the match winning try, deserved the honour.
 Lewis' credited his teammates with his medal-winning performance, "It's pretty special to have this around your neck, but I really believe it wouldn't be possible if it wasn't for the other 16 blokes in the side."
 The medal capped off an incredible comeback for Lewis after being diagnosed with cancer in 2012 which resulted in his thyroid being removed, moving to Cronulla once he was cleared to play in 2013 and changed positions from wing to the front row to prolong his career.

 During the presentation proceedings, the club representatives were Ettinghausen (Cronulla) and Matt Geyer (Melbourne).

 Gallen's winning speech is considered to be one of the most famous in NRL history, noted back to a famous quote made by former Cronulla coach, Jack Gibson, who compared the Sharks winning the premiership to leaving a porchlight on for Harold Holt's return, Gallen happily shouted to the crowd, "To all you people back at the Shire, turn your porchlights off cause we're coming home with the trophy!"